Lukasz-pluszczewski/czarny-frontend-boilerplate/docs/FAQ.md

 ### Why does the build use npm scripts instead of Gulp or Grunt?
 In short, Gulp is an unnecessary abstraction that creates more problems than it solves.
 [Here's why](https://medium.com/@housecor/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.vtaziro8n).

-### Why does package.json reference the exact version?
-This assures that the build won't break when some new version is released.
-Unfortunately, many package authors don't properly honor [Semantic Versioning](http://semver.org), so instead, as new versions are released, I'll test them and then introduce them into the starter kit.
-But yes, this means when you do `npm update` no new dependencies will be pulled down.
-You'll have to update package.json with the new version manually.

 ### How do I handle images?
 Via <a href="https://github.com/webpack/file-loader">Webpack's file loader</a>.
 Example: